 Decide What You Want

 Do you want a workshop?
-A rec room or man cave?
+A rec room, game room or man cave?
 Do you need to make an extra room for guests?
 These questions need answers before you decide what needs to be done.
 Once you make that decision, you can make a list of what you want, and then what you need to do to make the finished product match your expectations.

 Framing for Drywall